rbmj/culsynth/README.md

 patches into a virtual instrument inside a DAW for further use without requiring sampling or reprogramming.

-Hence: Janus, with two faces - physical and virtual.

 ## Usage

-The plugin can either be used as a standalone binary by building and then running the `janus-standalone` binary, or can be used as a VST3/CLAP plugin.
+The plugin can either be used as a standalone binary by building and then running the `culsynth-standalone` binary, or can be used as a VST3/CLAP plugin.
 Currently only VST3 is being tested.
 Generating the plugin is simple:  just build it for your platform then copy the generated `.so` or `.dll` file to your VST plugins
 folder: